hassan005004/az-firebase-web/README.md

 ## limitations
 Realtime database only
+## Noteable
+- If you want to change query then search for this "this is your query to change"

 ## things to cover
 Following points are remaing
 - Add picture upload + retrive
 - Orderby
 - Pagination
-- records per page
+- Records per page
-- records counting
+- Records counting
-- loader - i think no need
+- Loader - i think no need
-- when new record added please record not clearing
+- When new record added please record not clearing

 # form-to-firebase.html
 Just name a class to your form and form submit to firebase